 The innovative pre-apprenticeship programme invited young people to develop skills, build confidence and raise their aspirations by sampling a week in the life of Aon.
 After introductions by current Aon apprentices, young people took part in workshops on consultancy, actuarial and insurance, culminating in a practice assessment centre.
 Using Spiral's 'workplace staging' technique, young people gained career insight and developed their transferable skills by undertaking real life challenges experienced in each Aon department.
 The programme also featured self-awareness and target setting workshops, and proved to be a truly developmental experience for the cohort involved.

-Twenty eight, BAME, Year 13 students were recruited from inner city schools in an initiative to bring equal opportunities to London's young people.
+With special thanks to our recruitment partner Uptree, twenty eight, BAME, Year 13 students were engaged from inner city schools in an initiative to bring equal opportunities to London's young people.
 The cohort were encouraged to evaluate their own transferable skill sets and reflect on their personal goals and values over the course of the week.
 They also monitored the progression of their teamwork, leadership, communication, problem solving and resilience skills.
 Spiral in partnership with Aon also measured the development of the cohort's skills, attitudes and aspirations and we are excited to report that improvements were seen across all measures.